nehalsin/holistic-life-management/mohan.md

-# Meeting with Mohan ji 2022-02-06
+# Life Changing Moment: Mohan, 35, Entrepreneur

 Salient points of the session.
+2022-02-06

 _Mohan ji had taken up a contract at ceremony._